 You’ll notice a long pier that doesn’t take you to the water but ends a ways back in the sand.
 It used to be at the water line, but due to hurricanes, it’s no longer at the shoreline.
 It struck me as funny that it hasn’t been moved or taken down, but it certainly makes for an interesting story.

 The main public beach is located at 1501 Bienville Blvd, Dauphin Island, AL 36528.
 It’s open from 8 to 5, and there is a $6 parking fee during the spring and the summer.

 Cadillac Square became the site for the home of the French Governor-General of Louisiana, Antoine de la Mothe Cadillac, in 1713.
 However, in 1717, a hurricane caused extensive damage to the island.
 This caused the Governor=General to move elsewhere, and the capital was also moved.

 The home is no longer there.
 However, this historic site is a large park with live oak trees and lots of birds.
 It’s often used for different festivals throughout the year.

 Cadillac Square is located at 661 Bienville Blvd, Dauphin Island, AL 36528.

 Goat Tree Reserve

 The Goat Tree Reserve is one of the bird sanctuaries on the island.
 This park features “Goat Trees,” ancient oak trees whose limbs extend as far as 50 feet from the trunk, running nearly parallel to the ground.
-According to local legend, they provided shelter for the island’s wild goats that climbed them at night to rost safe from alligators roaming in the area.
+According to local legend, they provided shelter for the island’s wild goats that climbed them at night to stay safe from alligators roaming in the area.